Democratic Socialist Party (Prabodh Chandra)

-Democratic Socialist Party is a Democratic Socialist political party in India.
-The party was formed in 1981 when H.N Bahuguna came out of the then Janata Party and took the lead in forming it.The party is almost completely limited to West Bengal.
+Democratic Socialist Party (DSP) was a Democratic Socialist political party in India.
+The party was formed in 1981 when H.N Bahuguna came out of the then Janata Party and took the lead in forming it.
 The party was formed when the Bengali socialists, who had been part of Janata Party, were divided in two in the beginning of the 1980s.
 The other faction became the West Bengal Socialist Party.
+Afterwards, on 23 November 2025, DSP merged with All India Forward Bloc.

-DSP is part of the Left Front in West Bengal.
-The party leader Prabodh Chandra Sinha, was a Minister of Parliamentary Affairs in the state government.
+DSP was a part of the Left Front in West Bengal.
+The party leader Prabodh Chandra Sinha, was a Minister of Parliamentary Affairs in the Left Front government then.
 Sinha was elected to the state assembly in 2001 as an independent candidate from the Egra constituency.
 At that time DSP was not registered with the Election Commission of India.
-Now the party has once again registered, under the name Democratic Socialist Party (Prabodh Chandra).The party has influence in parts of East Midnapore and West Midnapore.

-DSP has tried to contact the Socialist International, but have been denied membership on the grounds that they are a regional party.
+Later on, the party was once again registered, under the name Democratic Socialist Party (Prabodh Chandra).
+DSP had influence in parts of East Midnapore and West Midnapore.
+DSP had tried to contact the Socialist International, but have been denied membership on the grounds that they are a regional party.